dylan-lang/opendylan/documentation/building-with-duim/source/tour.rst

 Gadgets can also have a variety of associated callbacks.
 A callback is a function that is invoked when a particular event occurs that is associated with a given gadget, such as pressing a button.
-It is the primary technique you use to make your applications “do something”.
+It is the primary technique you use to make your applications "do something".
 Like gadget properties, different classes of gadget can have different callback types available.
 For an introduction to callbacks, see `Assigning callbacks to gadgets`_.